ga-zelle/APS-what-if/README.md

 This branch is close to final status.
 The new software is fairly stable but the documentation is not yet updated.
-Major updates:
+Major changes are:
-- support for AAPS 3.3 versions
+- support for AAPS 3.3 versions, master and dev
 - include the AAPS 3.2.0.4 capabilities
 - include the autoISF3.0.1 capabilities
 - include recent big fixes from AutoISF version 3.0.3

-This branch is nit yet fully tested and may contain bugs.
+This branch is not yet fully tested and may contain bugs.
 In such cases please contact ga-zelle.

 See also the change.log